-Chocolate Gelato is one of the most popular and loved flavors of Italian Gelato.
-It's a timeless taste that appeals to all, adults and children.
+Chocolate Gelato is one of the most popular and beloved flavors of Italian gelato.
+Rich, creamy, and timeless, this classic flavor is loved by both adults and kids alike.

 Ingredients